vharmain/nbb-lambda-adapter/README.md

 [NPM package](https://www.npmjs.com/package/nbb-lambda-adapter) to enable running Clojurescript code on AWS Lambda NodeJS runtime using [nbb](https://github.com/babashka/nbb).

+Major benefit with this library is rapid Lambda development directly in the Lambda Console.
+There's no need to compile CLJS to JS so the feedback loop is very quick.

-This approach is compatible with all existing tooling for `node`.
+This approach is also compatible with all existing tooling for `node`.
 Use CDK, SAM, Serverless or whatever build/deployment tool.

 ## index.js